-Sentencing usually takes place almost immediately after a DUI conviction, with the sentencing judge receiving input from the prosecutor and the defense in some cases.
-The sentencing judge will consider punishments and sentencing ranges identified in applicable Vehicle or Penal Code statutes, as well as a number of case-specific factors, including:
+Sentencing usually takes place almost immediately after a DUI conviction.
+Sometimes, the sentencing judge receives input from the prosecutor and the defense.
+The sentencing judge will consider punishments and sentencing ranges identified in applicable vehicle or penal code statutes.
+The judge will also consider some case-specific factors, including:

-- Impact of the DUI on any victims (i.e. whether injuries or death resulted)
+- The impact of your DUI on any victims (such as whether there were injuries or death)

-- Regret or remorse expressed by the defendant
+- Regret or remorse expressed by you as the defendant

 Get Legal Help With DUI Sentencing Concerns